maniTLab · Nashik, India · 2026

 Establish the Patent Portfolio

-Nine patents filed with IPO India, covering the complete hardware-to-software stack.
-Complete spec by March 2027.
+Six patents (complete specifications) filed with IPO India, covering the complete hardware-to-software stack.

 Done